wounded-pixels/dsp-playground/README.md

 ## Now
-* route change should also scroll to top
+* fix spinners on sum of 2 - make them svg controls and size better

 ### Unit circle
 * center dot in circle?
-* lines should have a point marker
+* lines should have an arrow marker
-* add an arrow for sum of vectors?
+* add an arrow for sum of vectors? radius 1 labeled?
 * slowly show more - unit circle alone, with sine, all three?
 * explanation
 * switch deg or radians?